ludovicmoncla/sigspatial-geohumanities-2021/README.md

-# sigspatial-geohumanities-2021
+# sigspatial-wgh
-Website for the ACM SIGSPATIAL Workshop on Geospatial Humanities 2021
+Website for the ACM SIGSPATIAL Workshop on Geospatial Humanities